LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_library_path_2.rst

    logtalk_library_path(Library, Path)

 Dynamic and multifile user-defined predicate, allowing the declaration of aliases to :term:`library` paths.
-Library aliases may also be used on the second argument (using the notation *alias(path)*).
+Library aliases may also be used in the second argument (using the notation *alias(path)*).
 Paths must always end with the path directory separator character (``'/'``).